akdhawan/EE133.github.io/Lab_3/README.md

 - 3 ADT4-1WT+ RF Transformers
 - Copper Tape

 Since this was the first time we were building a board using copper clad and copper tape, we drew out the connections we would make on the board.
-This diagram can be seen in Fig 4.
+This diagram can be seen in figure 4.
 <p align = "center">
 <img src = "pics/mixer_diagram.jpeg" width="600">
 </p>